Practical information

 Visiting and getting around differently thanks to soft mobility

-- On foot : 10-15 minute walk from the SNCF train station and the Sanctuary
+- On foot : 10 to 15 minutes walk from the SNCF train station and the Sanctuary

 - By city bus: